Skip to content

 sudo apt install php libapache2-mod-php

-After installing PHP, restart the Apache web server for PHP modules to apply.
+After installing PHP, restart the Apache web server so the PHP modules apply.
 PHP is tightly integrated with Apache.
-If you change PHP and want it to apply, simply restart or reload Apache.
+If you change PHP and want the changes to apply, restart or reload Apache.

 sudo systemctl restart apache2